dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 > *Occasionally, in this demo environment, you might find that the navigation menu shows ‘0’ instances of the capabilities.
 Don’t worry, everything is still there!*

-*If this happens, click on ‘Platform home’ in the menu, then click ‘View Instances’ tab.
+*If this happens, click on `Platform home` in the menu, then click `View Instances` tab.
 After this, the menu will work again!*